 In the media industry, Caroline has had features, profiles, theatre and film reviews published in National Geographic, The Guardian (UK), Caribbean Beat, The Caribbean Review of Books, Discover Trinidad & Tobago, CariVele, the Trinidad Express, OUTLISH, the Williams Record, the Williams Literary Review, AfterEllen, and ArtsHub (UK).
-She was a writer and producer for the 2007 C-TV (now TTT) documentary series Iere Vibe for Diefferent Style Flims (created and directed by Danielle Dieffenthaller), as well as for the Women in Pan web-series (produced by Maria Nunes and Mark Loquan), and has scripted a number of TV specials, web series, radio and television commercials, and documentary shorts.
+She was a writer and producer for the C-TV (now TTT) documentary series Iere Vibe for Diefferent Style Flims (created and directed by Danielle Dieffenthaller), as well as for the Women in Pan web-series (produced by Maria Nunes and Mark Loquan), and has scripted a number of TV specials, web series, radio and television commercials, and documentary shorts.
 She also works in digital marketing (including content strategy, website development, search engine optimisation and digital/social media marketing), freelancing or volunteering with other small businesses and nonprofits.
 She’s is currently the editor for Caribbean Beat, and has served as editor for several editions of Discover Trinidad & Tobago, as well as editing book projects for imprint Prospect Press.
 Digital marketing is often a strong component of all the work she undertakes.
 For a full list of writing credits, click here.

 Performing arts work (theatre, film, TV, commercials & voiceovers)

 Caroline’s stage work as an actor and singer ranges from (western) classical texts, musical theatre and opera; to contemporary drama and comedy; experimental theatre; and original Caribbean musicals.
 She has also worked in film, television, online video, and voiced and appeared in a number of radio and television commercials.
 Beyond performance, she has worked as a director, writer, script editor/developer, in addition to working in arts administrative roles (more below).
 Very often, she wears several of those hats at once — working both on stage/screen and behind the scenes helping the projects come to fruition and find audiences.
 For a full list of performing arts credits, click here.